ttsalo/reprap-projects/BBLogic/README.md

 	 - But the placement flexibility is probably worth it compared to a sloping build plane.
 	- TODO:
 	 - Longer blocks DONE
+	 - Multi-block connector setups.
+Since not everything has support on every edge at the top, building over these requires longer signal blocks or connectors that span over the gap.
+DONE
+         - Scaffolding for filling empty spaces
+	 - Obviously, the gate
 	 - Source/sink signals (combine/diverge non-binary signals)
-	 - Obviously, the gate
 	 - Simpler ways of combining gates without building a whole switch fabric section (one- or maybe two-level lateral movement between rows of gates oriented the same way)
-         - Scaffolding for filling empty spaces
-	 - Multi-block connector setups.
-Since not everything has support on every edge at the top, building over these requires longer signal blocks or connectors that span over the gap.